Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 On Linux, QDT locates installed QGIS with `which` command and will search for available installation with the `search_paths` option.

-On Windows QDT tries to locate installed versions in the following directories:
+On Windows QDT tries to locate installed versions in the directories in `search_paths` option.
+If the option is not defined, QDT will search in these directories:

-- `%PROGRAMFILES%\\QGIS x.y.z\\bin\`
+- `%PROGRAMFILES%\\QGIS x.y.z\` (by using a regexp to get available QGIS versions)
 - `%QDT_OSGEO4W_INSTALL_DIR%` (default value : `C:\\OSGeo4W`)

-QDT will also use the `search_paths` option to search in other paths.

 By default, the most recent version found is used.